StrataWM/strata/docs/get-started/installing.md

 Now, to install Strata, you first have to clone the Git repository.
 For this, using `git` is recommended.
 However, you can also just download the Zip archive and extract it.

 ::: details Why Git?
 Since Strata is being constantly updated, you'll often have to download the latest repository and re-compile it.
 Using `git` makes this significantly easier than downloading and extracting the Zip archive each time.
-Throughout this guide, it is assumed that you're using `git`.
 :::

 To clone the repo, run: